 Needless to say, it wasn’t long before a combination of contests for fans and essays for children returned the initial name: Boston Patriots.
 According to Bob Hyldburg at the time, 74 people who were promised free tickets for one of the team’s home games, submitted their ideas for names.
 From the resulting 74 names, three names were selected as finalists with the help of the children’s essays: Minuteman, Bulls and obviously, Patriots.
 Then, on February 20th, 1960 the AFL released an official announcement of its last franchise: the Boston Patriots.

 Why call the team the “Patriots?”

 Originally located in Boston, the team was named the Patriots because of the area’s heritage as the birthplace of the American Revolution.

 Why New England?

 At the beginning of the 1970s AFL and NFL merged placing the Boston Patriots in the East division.
-Taking into account that the Boston Patriots didn't have a regular home stadium which caused them to bounce from site to site, and that there was not much interest in pro football in the Boston area, the team decided to move to Foxborough.
+Taking into account that the Boston Patriots didn’t have a regular home stadium, which caused them to bounce from site to site, as well as a general lack of interest in professional football in the Boston area, the team took the decision to move to Foxborough.